 Defence - Be prepared for the explanations that might be offered and whether they would form a reasonable defence against the complaint/allegation

-Physical Location - In terms of the physical organisation of the Interview, take time to decide the best location and time to convene the interviews.
-Consider the individual’s usual place of work, and if any uncomfortable encounters are likely with colleagues or other individuals who are involved.
+Physical Location - In terms of the physical location of the interviews, take time to decide the best place and time to convene.
+Consider the employee’s usual place of work, and if any uncomfortable encounters are likely with colleagues or other individuals who are involved.

-Witnesses may be identified from a number of sources; the person who has reported the incident provides names of those who were present; the description of the incident may lead the Investigating Officer to conclude that others may have witnessed the incident; and in the course of the investigative interviews, other names may be mentioned.
-The subject of the investigation may suggest witnesses who were not identified through other means and this should be carefully explored.
+Witnesses may be identified from a number of sources; the person who has reported the incident provides names of those who were present; the description of the incident may lead the Investigating Officer to conclude that others may have witnessed the incident; and in the course of the investigative interviews other names may be mentioned.
+The employee subject to investigation may suggest witnesses who were not identified through other means and this should be carefully explored.

-The witness should be invited in writing to an Investigatory Interview, stating clearly that they have been cited as witnesses in an enquiry, in accordance with the Disciplinary Policy and Procedure, and that they have the right to be accompanied or represented at the interview.
+The witness should be invited in writing to an investigatory interview, stating clearly that they have been cited as witnesses in an investigation, in accordance with the Disciplinary Policy and Procedure, and that they have the right to be accompanied at such meetings by a Trade Union/Professional Organisation Representative or a colleague, friend or relative not acting in a legal capacity.
 Employees who are called as witnesses should not be accompanied by a colleague who is also due to be interviewed as part of the investigation.
 The investigation invite letter should be sent to witnesses at least 5 working days prior to the date of the investigation meeting.

 At the interview the witness will be asked questions related to the allegation or context, which he or she has witnessed or has experience of.
 It is important to ensure that the questions are clear, open and not leading.
-Witnesses must be advised that the information they provide may be used as evidence should the issue proceed to a disciplinary hearing and that they may be asked to attend any disciplinary hearing as a witness.
+Witnesses must be advised that the information they provide may be shared with the employee subject to investigation andused as evidence should the issue proceed to a disciplinary hearing and that they may be asked to attend any disciplinary hearing as a witness.

 Notes of witness interviews when typed up should be sent to the witnesses to sign and date as an accurate record of the interview.
 Comments / amendments may be handwritten on the notes.
-Where possible, investigation notes should be emailed.
+This is not an opportunity to change the account discussed at the investigatory meeting but to amend any inaccuracies.
+Where possible, investigation notes should be emailed to the witnesses NHS email address.

-What to do if a Witnesses Request Anonymity
+What to do if a Witness Requests Anonymity

 Such requests are rare and only in exceptional circumstances should a request for witness anonymity be granted.
-The Investigating Officer will consult with the HR representative before any decision is made as consideration needs to be given to balancing the interests of the parties, the need to protect informants/whistle blowers and the right of the employee to a fair hearing.
+The Investigating Officer will consult with Human Resources before any decision is made as consideration needs to be given to balancing the interests of the parties, the need to protect informants/whistle blowers and the right of the employee to a fair hearing.

 While there is no legal requirement to disclose the identity of witnesses, failure to do so undermines the employee’s right to challenge properly the evidence.
 There is an obligation to undertake a fair disciplinary procedure, which will include attempting to obtain reliable, corroborated evidence.
-The Investigating Officer, with support from HR, should explore the witness’s reasons for wishing to remain anonymous and decide whether or not it should disregard such evidence or consider it as holding less weight than statements from a named witnesses.
+The Investigating Officer, with support from Human Resources, should explore the witness’s reasons for wishing to remain anonymous and decide whether or not it should disregard such evidence or consider it as holding less weight than statements from a named witness.
+Frequently Asked Questions are available and can be issued to witnesses to confirm the process and offer reassurance.

 The following points can be used as guidance.